akabiraka/FDFAPBG/README.md

 # Project Title
-This project is started from the paper titled "FULLY DIFFERENTIABLE FULL-ATOM PROTEIN BACKBONE GENERATION"
+This project is part of the paper titled "From Interatomic Distances to Protein Tertiary Structures with a Deep Convolutional Neural Network".
+[Link](https://dl.acm.org/doi/10.1145/3388440.3414699)

 ## What it does?
 1. Generates [distance-matrix, 3d-coordinates] pair of some fixed window-size and stride.